pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

 I'm hopeful about pyparsing being able to fill a parsing difficulty a friend and I are having with a project of ours (ie, reduce our large and confusing parse function), but I think I need some help.

 Basically, the parser is given strings of the form

     [count] item [from location]

 where:

-<strong>count</strong> is an optional integer that defaults to '1'
+    **count** is an optional integer that defaults to '1'

-<strong>item</strong> is a string that can be anything ('279', 'red brick', 'brick')
+    **item** is a string that can be anything ('279', 'red brick', 'brick')

-<strong>from location</strong> is an optional string that defaults to 'from room'.
-If the word 'from' is present, 'location' must exist as well, following the same rules as <strong>item</strong> (any non-empty string that is not 100% whitespace).
+    **from location** is an optional string that defaults to 'from room'.
+If the word 'from' is present, 'location' must exist as well, following the same rules as **item** (any non-empty string that is not 100% whitespace).

 Ideally, pyparsing would allow me to easily get a list of strings in a format similar to, no matter the input:

     ['count', 'item', 'from', 'location']

 The problems I'm having are mainly two:

 1. Getting the 'from', 'location' split from the default case 'from room'.
 If I use an Optional('from' + anyword), with the default 'from room', I only get one Token.

 2. Since 'item' can be a single integer, it's often mistaken for 'count' if 'count' is omitted.
-That is to say,

-'32 from room', which would ideally yield ['1', '32', 'from', 'room'] confuses the parser.
+That is to say, '32 from room', which would ideally yield ['1', '32', 'from', 'room'] confuses the parser.
 Since '32' is a number, it is taken for 'count', and 'item' cannot be found.

 Since I've probably confused you now, here are a few examples of input and ideal output.

-1. 'fish' -\> ['1', 'fish', 'from', 'room']
+1. 'fish' -> ['1', 'fish', 'from', 'room']

-2. '2 blue fish' -\> ['2', 'blue fish', 'from', 'room']
+2. '2 blue fish' -> ['2', 'blue fish', 'from', 'room']

-3. '32' -\> ['1', '32', 'from', 'room']
+3. '32' -> ['1', '32', 'from', 'room']

-4. '5 32 from bag' -\> ['5', '32', 'from', 'bag']
+4. '5 32 from bag' -> ['5', '32', 'from', 'bag']

-5. '57 from blue suitcase' -\> ['1', '57', 'from', 'blue suitcase']
+5. '57 from blue suitcase' -> ['1', '57', 'from', 'blue suitcase']

 I've tried experimenting with several Optional and Or constructs, to no avail.
 Is there any hope of catching all the special cases in a single pyparsing expression, or am I out of luck?

 Thanks a lot for your time.

 #### 2007-12-05 21:06:42 - ptmcg
 This is a very loose 'grammar', it looks like you are writing some form of interactive fiction parser.
 The more variations in input that you want to support, the more difficult the parsing job is going to be - eventually you drift into natural language parsing territory, which is more complex than I would recommend for pyparsing.

 First some basics:

     integer = Word(nums)
     FROM = Literal('from')
     fromClause = FROM + restOfLine

 Looking at your specific examples, I tried to pick out some rules, especially for determining whether a leading integer represented a count or the first word of an item.
 So detecting a leading count requires some lookahead rules to see if the integer is:

 <ul><li>followed by the word 'from', or</li><li>followed by the end of string</li></ul>If either of these is true, then the leading integer represents an item, not a count.
 This gets implemented using ~FollowedBy, as in:

     count = integer + ~FollowedBy( FROM | stringEnd )

 Once the determination of count vs. item was done, we can wrap it inside an Optional expression, with a default value of '1' if count is not provided.

 After parsing the leading count, then the options are: